viewsdevelop/01-intro-to-react/README.md

 ## Goals

-- [ ] Describe the Virtual DOM and its use case in React
 - [ ] Explain the ReactDOM.render() method including what arguments it takes and why it’s important
 - [ ] Explain the difference between declarative and imperative programming
 - [ ] Explain the benefits of components and writing modular code
 - [ ] Explain what JSX is and the difference between JSX and HTML
-- [ ] Scaffold a new app using create-react-app

 ## Objectives

 - Segment 1: Why React?
     - Declarative vs. Imperative Programming
-    - Virtual DOM
-    - Using create-react-app to scaffold a React application
-        - Review file structure
-        - Dissect .render() method
 - Segment 2: Components
     - What's a Component?
     - Why Use Components?